anapp4that/react-complete-guide/README.md

-Contains all the changes for section 7
+This branch contains the code from section 8.

+In this section we build a completly new app